VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 The results show that the VLM detects many visible ingredients but also tends to over-predict extra items in cluttered fridge scenes.

-## Entry #9 - Evaluation Visualization and Error Analysis Support
+## 9 - Evaluation Visualization and Error Analysis Support

 **Date:** 2026-05-27